-Because of the increase in the number of claims of sex harassment, and the fear of increased litigation cost and financial exposure to potential jury verdicts, many employers are firing male employees based solely on allegations of harassment made by female employees, without ever performing any investigation into the truthfulness of the allegations.
+Because of the increase in the number of claims of sexual harassment and the fear of increased litigation costs and financial exposure to potential jury verdicts, many employers are firing male employees based solely on allegations of harassment made by female employees, without ever performing any investigation into the truthfulness of the allegations.
 However, a recent decision by the United States Court of Appeals for the Second Circuit may provide relief for men who are wrongfully terminated in these situations.

 Specifically, these employers may be held liable for gender discrimination against these male employees in violation of Title VII of the Civil Rights Act of 1964.
 Based on the Menaker decision, male employees fired for sexually harassing a female co-worker may be able to challenge their discharge by filing a charge of gender discrimination with the Equal Employment Opportunity Commission.

-Finally, always request a copy of the company’s written report on the results or findings of the investigation and a written explanation as to the reasons for any discipline or discharge decision made by the company.
-Even if the employer refuse to provide the request information, there needs to be a record of the accused male employee requesting the information.
+Finally, always request a copy of the company’s written report on the results or findings of the investigation and a written explanation for the reasons for any discipline or discharge decision made by the company.
+Even if the employer refuses to provide the requested information, there needs to be a record of the accused male employee requesting the information.

-If you have been falsely accused of sexual harassment and your employer has terminated your employment, contact the Law Offices of Jason E. Taylor; our lawyers can review the facts of your case and may be able to help you file a charge of gender discrimination with the Equal Employment Opportunity Commission.
+If you have been falsely accused of sexual harassment and your employer has terminated your employment, contact the Law Offices of Jason E. Taylor.
+Our lawyers can review the facts of your case and may be able to help you file a charge of gender discrimination with the Equal Employment Opportunity Commission.